myl15/startup/README.md

 429	Too many requests	The client is making too many requests in too short of a time period.
 500	Internal server error	The server failed to properly process the request.
 503	Service unavailable	The server is temporarily down.
 The client should try again with an exponential back off.

+### Node.js
+Create your project directory
+Initialize it for use with NPM by running npm init -y Make sure .gitignore file contains node-modules Install any desired packages with npm install <package name here>
+Add require('<package name here>') to your JavaScript code Run your code with node main.js